Matteriel-Git/ReactFitnessApp/README.md

 - Fully responsive for all screen sizes.
 - Search Exercise, Muscle Group or equipment.
 - Youtube video suggesions for the detailed overview of exercises.
-- Recommending exercises based on simmilar muscle group.
+- Recommending exercises based on similar muscle group.
-- Recommending exercises done on simmilar equipment.
+- Recommending exercises done on similar equipment.

 ## Tech Stack